sspring963/FSND-Capstone/README.md

 ## API Reference

 ### Getting Started
--Base URL: This app can be run locally at http://127.0.0.1:5000/.
+- Base URL: This app can be run locally at http://127.0.0.1:5000/.
 It can be live tested at [https://fsnd-capstone-sspring963.herokuapp.com](https://fsnd-capstone-sspring963.herokuapp.com/).
--Authentication: This application requires authentication from AUTH0.
+- Authentication: This application requires authentication from AUTH0.

+#### RBAC
 There are two differect roles for movie casting: Executive Producer and the Casting Assistant.

-The Executive Producer has access to all endpoints while the Casting Assistant can only GET actors and movies and cannot POST, PATCH, and DELETE actors and movies.
+- Executive Producer
+	- Can get actors and movies
+	- Can post actors and movies
+	- Can update actors and movies
+	- Can delete actors and movies
+- Casting Assistant
+	- Can get actors and movies
+	- Is not allowed to post, update, or delete actors and movies

 The RBAC can be tested live using the postman collection.
 A Postman account is required.
 Simply import the postman collection and then run it.

 ### Error Handling